wolfaholic/wolfaholic/README.md

 🌟 Hello wonderful people!
 I am a person that is passionate about moving into a new career field that has been my dream career for a very long time

 🔥 ABOUT ME 🔥
-I have a very customer-service rich employment history with a sprinkling of health care and sales in-between.
-I have always sought and found a way to influence each position I have held with empathy, passion and a never give up mind-frame.
-Never give up means to me that even when you are at your lowest, you pause and allow yourself a moment, then you get back up and persist.
-This frame of mind has helped me get through some of the lowest points in my life.
-The one thing though I always wanted though is to really make a difference and to work in an industry where I can as well as have a creative outlet.
+As a Full-Stack Web Developer with an Endorsement from BloomTech, I have the technical and creative skills to build engaging and user-friendly websites and applications.
+I have experience working with HTML, CSS, JavaScript, React, Redux, Node, and Express, as well as Figma, Adobe Creative Suite, Photography, and Procreate for graphic design.

-I have always had a interest in web development and design.
-I began to pursue my new career after having a health complication that left me at a crossroads.
-Following my motto, I picked myself up and persisted having decided to finally purse my dream job.
-I applied to a few different boot camps but settled on BloomTech (formerly Lambda) where I have gained the tools to and knowledge I would need to pursue my new career.
-I cannot wait to join a company and begin my new journey.
+I am passionate about pursuing a new career field that has been my dream for a long time, after overcoming a health complication that left me at a crossroads.
+I have a customer-service rich employment history, where I have demonstrated empathy, passion, and a never-give-up mindset.
+I have also volunteered and assisted with my family business at conventions, where I have gained sales and communication skills.
+I am eager to join a company where I can make a difference, have a creative outlet, and grow as a web developer.

 🔆My Technical & Professional SuperPowers🔆
 🔹Full Stack Web Development using HTML, CSS, JavaScript, React, Redux, Node, and Express